Active Adults

 RSVP with this form

-Knit One, Crochet Too
+Knit One, Crochet Too (ON HOLD FOR JUNE & JULY)

 Come and knit and crochet along with us.
 Beginners are welcome; we will get you started.
 Already an expert?
 Share your expertise with the group.
 Bring your works in progress and some show and tell items.
 Other handcrafts are also welcome.